 By the way, you may have wondered why cones have a numbering system that starts with cone 1 and goes all the way to cone 42 and then goes from 01 down to 022.
 The Orton website (the major American manufacturer of pyrometric cones; www.ortonceramic.com) explains that cones were first developed in the late 1800's for use in factories that produced ceramics, not for studio potters.
 Ceramics were fired in factories to at least 2000 degrees so cone 1 starts at about 2000 and cones go up from there at about 35 to 40 degree intervals.
 When people began developing better low-fire techniques at factories, Orton decided to use a zero rather than a minus sign to measure heat work intervals lower that cone 1.
 So the lower temperatures start with 01 and go down to 022.

 Now I'll bring up a few issues about firing kilns that are important to me.
 These are in no particular order.
 First, find at least two people who want to become part of your loading crew and will consistently help you load the kiln.
-I asked Nick and Hitoshi to help me because I knew that both were interested in learning how to fire the kiln.
-They organize pots according to size and glazes so we can load more efficiently and get pots in the right places.
-Hitoshi has even instituted a new way of putting pots on the glost shelves according to height so we know immediately which pots need a 5 inch stilt and which need one that's 2 inches.
-They also keep an eye on things so I don't make major mistakes.
+One guy from my loading crew, Hitoshi, has even instituted a new way of putting pots on the glost shelves according to height so we know immediately which pots need a 5 inch stilt and which need one that's 2 inches.
+The crew also keeps an eye on things so I don't make major mistakes.
 Every time I put on a new shelf, for instance, one of them checks to see if we have sufficient clearance for the pieces on the shelves below.
 Kiln shelves get warped and can touch pieces that you thought were the right height.
 Sometimes they remind me that we need to put a cone pack on the next shelf so I don't use posts that are too short.

 Second, decide whether or not you're going to use kiln wash.
 HPG uses kiln wash and every time we unload the kiln we examine every shelf to see if it needs to be sanded down and given a new coat.
 We set up a table and at least two people are busy grinding down pieces of clay and glazes left on the shelf and applying new kiln wash.
 The only problem with using kiln wash on shelves is that you can't flip them over for the next firing or bits of the kiln wash may fall into pots on the shelf below.
 When your shelves get too warped, they must be replaced.
 If you don't use kiln wash, you can flip them over each time and they stay relatively even.
 The disadvantage with this approach is that you must make sure they are kept meticulously clean.
 Even the smallest dot of glaze left on a kiln shelf will stick onto the foot of a pot and can chip it when it's removed, especially with porcelain which has a tendency to fracture.
 At one studio in Honolulu that doesn't use kiln wash, virtually every one of my pots comes out with chips on the feet since the shelves aren't kept clean.